 My primary research interests revolve around the programming language design and implementation.
-I am particularly interested in the area of software verification for critical code.
+I am particularly interested in the area of software verification for critical code, program synthesis and repair.
 More specifically, I've been involved in a series of verification projects which target the memory safety of heap-manipulating programs.

 Publications and Posters

 Towards A Logic for Multiparty Protocols [POSTER]

 Andreea Costea, Wei-Ngan Chin.
 APLAS 2016